tinyclub/linux-lab/README.md

 ### Using kernel options

-A tool named `scripts/config` in linux kernel is helpful to get/set the kernel config options easily, based on it, both of `kernel-getconfig/k-gc` and `kernel-setconfig/k-sc` are added to tune the kernel options, with them, we can simply enable/disable/setstr/setval/getstate of a kernel option:
+A tool named `scripts/config` in linux kernel is helpful to get/set the kernel config options non-interactively, based on it, both of `kernel-getconfig/k-gc` and `kernel-setconfig/k-sc` are added to tune the kernel options, with them, we can simply "enable/disable/setstr/setval/getstate" of a kernel option or many at the same time:

 Get state of a kernel module:

     $ make kernel-getconfig m=minix_fs
     Getting kernel config: MINIX_FS ...

-    option state: MINIX_FS=m
     output/aarch64/linux-v5.1-virt/.config:CONFIG_MINIX_FS=m

 Enable a kernel module: